Curtisaurus/README-generator/README.md

   or contact me by email at:
   [ccdrullinger@gmail.com](mailto:ccdrullinger@gmail.com)

-  *This README generated using the program*
+  *Everything above here generated using the program*

+  Check out a video of this in action [HERE](https://drive.google.com/file/d/1npDOvYll3KCOcrZlbzL3MS8lMZvm9va9/view)